 Ferguson is a blue-collar town, with 40.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ferguson is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Ferguson who work in management occupations (15.19%), office and administrative support (11.74%), and sales jobs (7.94%).

-A relatively large number of people in Ferguson telecommute to their jobs.
-Overall, about 18.30% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Ferguson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Ferguson does not have a public transit system used by locals to get to and from work.

 The per capita income in Ferguson in 2022 was $25,040, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $100,160 for a family of four.
 However, Ferguson contains both very wealthy and poor people as well.